 We all know we should grind coffee beans before brewing to make the best coffee.
 However, not all of us have the proper tools for that.
-As a result, many result in using a food processor instead.
-But, Is it a good idea?
+As a result, many people reach for a food processor instead.
+But is it a good idea?
 Can you grind coffee beans in a food processor?

 Can You Grind Coffee Beans In A Food Processor?

 On the surface, grinding coffee beans using a food processor sounds like a good idea.
-It breaks down the beans into grinds that look good enough for the coffee brewers to work.
+It breaks down the beans into grinds that look passable for the brewer to work with.

 However, that is where the upside ends.
 Using food processors to grind your coffee beans is usually a bad idea.
 These are some of the reasons why: